-Also, by means of Legislative Decree No. 108 of 28 June 2012 implementing Directive 2009/50/CE, non-EU nationals who are highly qualified may obtain a visa that is not subject to the immigration threshold (the EU Blue Card).
+Also, by means of Legislative Decree No. 108 of 28 June 2012 implementing Directive 2009/50/EC,2 non-EU nationals who are highly qualified may obtain a visa that is not subject to the immigration threshold (the EU Blue Card).

 Article 2,104 of the ICC permits employers to implement internal discipline rules.
-Implementation requires no prior consultation with, or approval from, trade unions, works councils, employees' representatives or any government authority (it may, however, be advisable where a works council exists to discuss the envisaged implementation of the code of conduct so as not to harm working relations).
+Implementation requires no prior consultation with, or approval from, trade unions, works councils, employees' representatives or any government authority (it may be advisable, however, where a works council exists, to discuss the envisaged implementation of the code of conduct so as not to harm working relations).
 There is no need to obtain the employees' signatures to evidence their acceptance of the code.

 The employer's power to unilaterally impose rules of conduct is subject to a number of limitations provided by the Constitution (such as the principle of equality and non-discrimination and the right of defence), laws and collective agreements.

 If there is a breach of the code of conduct, the employer may apply disciplinary sanctions provided that they comply with Article 7 of the Workers' Statute.
 To lawfully discipline an employee, an employer must take the following steps.
 First, the employer must give adequate notice of the disciplinary rules by displaying them in a place accessible to all employees.
 Second, the grounds for the disciplinary action must be clearly stated; any sanction that is more serious than a verbal reprimand can only be made at least five working days after a written warning has been given to the employee.
-Third, disciplinary sanctions (suspension with or without pay, dismissal, etc.) must be proportionate.
+Third, disciplinary sanctions (suspension, with or without pay, and dismissal, among others) must be proportionate.

 Mandatory protections are granted to working mothers and fathers as a consequence of their parental status.
-In particular, according to Legislative Decree No. 151 of 26 March 2001, pregnant employees are prohibited from working during the two months preceding the expected date of birth, and during the three months following the birth of the child (mandatory maternity leave).
+In particular, according to Legislative Decree No. 151 of 26 March 2001, pregnant employees are prohibited from working during the two months preceding the expected date of birth and the three months following the birth of the child (mandatory maternity leave).
 The employee can opt to postpone the mandatory maternity leave by one month, if there is no health risk for her or the baby in doing so.
-Broader mandatory abstention applies in case of risks to the health of the mother or the child (or both).
+Broader mandatory abstention applies in the case of risks to the health of the mother or the child (or both).

 Individual and collective dismissals of female employees during pregnancy and for one year after the birth of the child are null and void, irrespective of whether the employer was aware of the employee's pregnancy.
-The only exceptions to this general ban are: just cause of dismissal, closing down of the employer's activities or of the business unit where the working mother works, termination of a fixed-term contract, and failure to successfully complete a probationary period.
+The only exceptions to this general ban are just cause of dismissal, closing down of the employer's activities or of the business unit where the working mother works, termination of a fixed-term contract, and failure to successfully complete a probationary period.
 The same protection against dismissal is afforded to the father, in the event of the mother's death or disability, or if he has been assigned the relevant custody.

 The prohibition against dismissal commences on the date on which the employee becomes or is deemed to be pregnant.
 A woman is deemed to have become pregnant 300 days prior to the expected date of birth as specified on a doctor's certificate.

 In addition to mandatory maternity leave, during the first 12 years of a child's life, working mothers are entitled to take a further period of leave, for each child, up to a maximum of 10 months, depending on the number of months of absence requested by the father.
 The parents may abstain from work for consecutive periods or even on a hourly basis, subject to compliance with certain procedural rules.
-Moreover, an employees can ask her or his employer for a full-time employment agreement to be changed to a part-time one in lieu of parental leave.
+Moreover, an employee can ask her or his employer for a full-time employment agreement to be changed to a part-time one in lieu of parental leave.
 The employer is under a duty to allow such a change within 15 days of the request.